 This course is designed to instruct the student in utilizing Eclipse NT/Accucap software for captioning.
-Upon completion of the course, the student understands the basic setup of a captioning studio, equipment care and maintenance, implementation of functions and commands of software program, and troubleshooting skills.
+Upon completion of the course, the student understands the basic setup of a captioning studio, equipment care and maintenance, implementation of functions and commands of software program, and troubleshooting skills. hours: 3

-RTR 130 or approval of program advisor
+Lab Hours: 2 Theory Hours: 2 Prerequisites: RTR 130 or approval of program advisor